Storrito is your autopilot forInstagram Stories

 Due to higher engagement numbers on Instagram, in the past, many businesses opted to post stories on Instagram rather than Facebook.

-However, especially if you are running a small business, it might still be worth it to consider Facebook Stories, because fewer businesses on Facebook Stories also means there is less competition.
+However, especially if you are running a small business, it might still be worth it to consider Facebook Stories, because fewer businesses on Facebook Stories also mean there is less competition.
 And with less competition from other brands, your content has a better chance of being seen by your followers.

 Facebook and Instagram attract different audiences